Avid Space Melbourne

 Dolby Atmos Configuration – Hardware

-Firstly a quick note, to render a mix in a Dolby Atmos Cinema environment requires a Dolby Rendering unit and this is required for all “Cinema” mixes, this ensures that all Atmos mixes are played back correctly in a theatre environment.
+To render a mix in a Dolby Atmos Cinema environment requires a Dolby Rendering unit and this is required for all “Cinema” mixes.
+This ensures that all Atmos mixes are played back correctly in a theatre environment.

 The equipment used in Avids current setup is as follows: